Explore our 2021 courses

 We've ensured that everyone will have the space needed to learn, create and thrive.

-From this autumn, our teaching will move to a hybrid approach.
-Some of our classroom sessions will move online to allow the more practical elements that require access to our specialist spaces or equipment to continue to be available on site.
+From autumn 2020, our teaching moved to a hybrid approach.
+Some of our classroom sessions moved online to allow the more practical elements that require access to our specialist spaces or equipment to continue to be available on site.

 We have also expanded our library space, prototyping, making areas and individual study spaces for students to work in the building.